sithilxheartz/Final-ShediFY/README.md

-# 📱 FilliFy – Filling Station Management App (University Project)
+# 📱 ShediFy – Filling Station Management App (University Project)

 ShediFy is a smart mobile application designed to streamline operations at fuel stations.